 - 3/4 cup all-purpose flour

-- Pinch of white pepper (didn’t have, so didn’t use)
+- Pinch of white or black pepper (optional)

 - 2 teaspoons finely chopped fresh rosemary, plus extra sprigs for garnish

 - 3 tablespoons chilled unsalted butter, cut into small pieces